edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             </div>
             <h4 class="in-header"  style="margin-bottom:6px">Holistic picture, then tiny pieces</h4>
             <div class="desc-row">
-                <p>Designing tiny elements without looking at impact on the larger picture is not sustainable.
-On the contrary, if started with a wholistic approach, the product development lifecycle will be smoother and efficient.
-Once the overall picture is plotted out, adding details to each becomes cakewalk</p>
+                <p>Designing tiny elements without looking at the impact on the larger picture is not sustainable.
+On the contrary, if started with a holistic approach, the product development lifecycle will be smoother and efficient.
+Once the overall picture is plotted out, adding details to each becomes a cakewalk.</p>
             </div>
         </div>
     </div>